-You can apply for a CHNW Cascade Select plan as long as you’re not yet eligible for Medicare (age 65+ or with certain disabilities) and you live in the CHNW plan coverage area.
+You can apply for a CHNW Cascade Select individual or family health insurance plan as long as you’re not yet eligible for Medicare (age 65+ or with certain disabilities) and you live in our plan coverage area.

-Due to the COVID-19 health emergency, a Special Enrollment Period is now open from February 15, 2021 to August 15, 2021 for anyone seeking health coverage.
+Due to the COVID-19 health emergency, the State of Washington is offering additional time for people to enroll in health insurance plans through Washington Healthplanfinder, the online marketplace operated by the Washington Health Benefit Exchange (WAHBE).
+The Special Enrollment Period is from February 15, 2021 to August 15, 2021 for anyone seeking health coverage.
 Enroll by the 15th of the month for coverage starting the next month.

-Certain life changes or special circumstances may qualify you for a Special Enrollment Period.
+In addition, certain life changes or special circumstances may qualify you for the Special Enrollment Period.

 Examples of qualifying life events: